 The Lower Sabina River flows through the centre of the Geographe catchment into the Vasse-Wonnerup Estuary, an important habitat for waterbirds.
-The river is of cultural significance to the Wardandi people and a registered Aboriginal site of significance.
+The river is of cultural significance to the Wadandi people and a registered Aboriginal site of significance.
 Other cultural sites of significance occur within the catchment including a fish trap, campground and two historical missions.
-The river supports several species of native fish and crayfish including the Gilgie, Southwest glass shrimp, Nightfish, Western minnow, Western pygmy perch and the Bluespot goby.
-A River Action Plan developed by GeoCatch outlines the characteristics, values, condition and management issues of the river system.
+A survey in October 2017 by the Department of Water and Environmental Regulation have found several species of native fish and crayfish including the Gilgie, Southwest glass shrimp, Nightfish, Western minnow, Western pygmy perch and the Bluespot goby.
+A River Action Plan developed by GeoCatch in 2002 outlines the characteristics, values, condition and management issues of the river system.

 The Lower Sabina River supports a thriving agricultural industry dominated by beef and dairy grazing.
 Small urban and rural residential areas occur in the lower reaches.
 Very little native vegetation remains in the catchment.

 The natural hydrology of the Lower Sabina catchment has been significantly altered with approximately 60% of the flows from the upper catchment diverted.
 The upper Sabina River flows into the Sabina Diversion Drain before connecting with the Vasse Diversion Drain downstream.
 In addition, numerous artificial drainage channels dissect the lower catchment, constructed to alleviate waterlogged paddocks during winter months.
 Since 2000, the mean annual flow for the Lower Sabina River is 6GL/yr of a total of 203GL/yr for the waterways of the Geographe catchment.